gamecook/phaser-project-template/readme.md

 <pre lang="javascript">> npm uninstall -g grunt</pre>

-Now you can install Gruntâ€™s command line tools by typing out the following:
+Now you can install Grunt's command line tools by typing out the following:

 <pre lang="javascript">> npm install -g grunt-cli</pre>

 From here, Grunt should work via the command line.
 If you want to learn more about how all of this works check out my blog post on <a target="_blank" href="http://jessefreeman.com/dev-techniques/automating-typescript-with-node-and-grunt/">Automating TypeScript with Node and Grunt</a>.

-## Setting up the Templateâ€™s Dependencies
+## Setting up the Template's Dependencies

-Via the command line, cd into the templateâ€™s directory on your compute and run the following command:
+Via the command line, cd into the template's directory on your compute and run the following command:

 <pre lang="javascript">> npm install</pre>